posted July 24, 2019

 Hawaiian Teriyaki Burger

-This Hawaiian Teriyaki Burger is a sweet, savory taste of the islands that is both flavorful and filling.
+This Hawaiian burger is a sweet, savory taste of the islands that is both flavorful and filling.
 Take a grilled burger and top it high with grilled pineapple, ham, and homemade teriyaki BBQ sauce, and you’ve got a juicy, delicious burger perfect for a summer BBQ!

-These burgers have a good amount of toppings, so it takes a little attention and time-management to get all the elements prepped, cooked, and ready to go.
-Here’s the low-down on making your own Hawaiian teriyaki burger.
+These Hawaain burgers have a good amount of toppings, so it takes a little attention and time management to get all the elements prepped, cooked, and ready to go.
+Here’s the low-down on making your own Hawaiian burger at home.

 - Grill the burgers and pineapple.
 Grill your burgers for 5-7 minutes per side and place the pineapple on the grill after you flip your burgers.
 The pineapple needs to be grilled for 4-8 minutes per side.